Hargreaves Lansdown vs Fidelity: Who should you invest with?

 Hargreaves Lansdown vs Fidelity - services

 At their core, Hargreaves Lansdown and Fidelity are quite different propositions.
-Hargreaves Lansdown is the UK largest's investment platform, but at its foundations is a financial advisory service.
-While it offers a great deal of choice, with a range of savings and investments options, including the capacity to invest in 3,700 funds, as well as shares, bonds, ETFs and investment trusts, it doesn't have the same scope as Fidelity.
+Hargreaves Lansdown is the UK largest's investment platform, but at its foundation is a financial advisory service.
+While it offers a great deal of choice, with a range of savings and investment options, including the capacity to invest in 4,000 funds, as well as shares, bonds, ETFs and investment trusts, it doesn't have the same scope as Fidelity.

 While Hargreaves Lansdown has a handful of its own funds, as well as ready-made portfolios, Fidelity has a broader and more established range of funds and also has a separate platform, Fidelity Fundsnetwork, which is used by financial advisers.
 And while both companies offer retirement planning and pension options, Fidelity also administers company pensions.

 The area where Hargreaves Lansdown has an advantage is with the tools and functionality on its site, particularly in terms of researching funds and shares.
-It also has Master Portfolios and its HL Portfolio+ offering, which are particularly useful to those who are new to investing and require more guidance.
+It also has its four ready-made portfolios, which are particularly useful to those who are new to investing and require more guidance.

 Hargreaves Lansdown vs Fidelity - products